 Q. How many people do you admit from the wait list?

 A. The number of students who have been offered admission from the wait list varies from year to year.
 It will depend on how many students submit a deposit and how many students later withdraw from UF Law to pursue other plans.
-As we monitor the size of the class very closely and watch the number of seat deposits and withdrawals, the Committee continuously reviews the wait list.
+As we monitor the size of the class very closely and watch the number of seat deposits and withdrawals, the Committee continuously reviews the

 Q. What does the Admissions Committee look at when reviewing the wait list?